sviswana/deeplearning-paper-summaries/RichFeatureHierarchiesAccuracy.md

 (https://arxiv.org/pdf/1311.2524.pdf, 2013)

 ### TL;DR
-- Proposes a new object detection approach improving relative SOTA by 30%.
+- Proposes a new object detection approach (R-CNN) improving relative SOTA by 30%.
 R-CNN technique involves using CNNs for region proposals for localization, and technique for training when labeled data is scarce.

 ### Main Contributions
 - Previous object detection performance had stagnated (typically used ensembles / SIFT / HOG features).
 Novel approach called R-CNN - involves regions with CNN features.